alexeygrigorev/mlwiki.org/index.php/Process_Mining.md

 ---
-title: "Process Mining"
 layout: default
 permalink: /index.php/Process_Mining
+tags:
+- business-process-management
+- process-mining
+title: Process Mining
 ---

-# Process Mining

 ## Process Mining
 Suppose we have a log of our process, but do not have the model of this process
 - the ''process mining'' is a way to find a process from the logs